Ashwin1234/React-Projects/Notes App/README.md

 # Notes app
-This is my first project using react js.
+This todo application is my first project using react js and redux
-This is a Todo application using firebase